City festivities

 It’s held on the evening of 5 January.
 It’s a very popular, deeply-rooted festivity in Seville that spans the entire city and its various neighbourhoods.
 Its itinerary varies slightly from year to year and usually passes very close to our Monte Carmelo Sevilla and Monte Triana Sevilla hotels.

-Hoteles Monte
+Seville - Hoteles Monte

-Hoteles Monte
+Seville - Hoteles Monte

 Holy Week in Seville